Skip to content

 ATMs are available in major cities but may be unreliable or inaccessible in remote areas.

-To be prepared, exchange some money before travelling, and keep your cash secure while on the move.
+To be prepared, order CFA francs before travelling, and keep your cash secure while on the move.

 Central Africa beach from the air